WordPress.com VIP Platform

 - Differences between Quickstart and WordPress.com

 VIP Quickstart is a local development environment for WordPress.com VIP developers.
 It provides developers with an environment that closely mirrors WordPress.com along with all the tools we recommend developers use.

 VIP Quickstart should not be used to run a production site.

 - Tested with a host running Ubuntu 12.04

 Getting Started #

 Installing locally for local development (primary use-case) #

 The first time you run the installer will be the slowest.
 This is because it has to download the virtual machine image, Ubuntu package updates, wp-cli, the full checkout of WordPress trunk, and the full VIP Plugins repository.

 git clone --recursive https://github.com/Automattic/vip-quickstart.git

-- Go to http://vip.local in your browser, login with username: wordpress, password: wordpress
+- When the install completes, load http://vip.local in your browser, login with username: wordpress, password: wordpress

 - Add user with SSH key